petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 During this propagation process, one device may be able to reach the domain at the updated address, while another cannot.
 This depends on which DNS server a device reaches out to.

-When ready, the domain is reachable from any device and returns the standard `default backend - 404` error from DXP Cloud's load balancer.
+When ready, the domain is reachable from any device and returns the standard `default backend - 404` error from Liferay Cloud's load balancer.

 ## Adding a Custom Domain to a DXP Cloud Service

-Once a domain is ready, you can add it to your environment's services via the DXP Cloud console or `LCP.json` files.
+Once a domain is ready, you can add it to your environment's services via the Liferay Cloud console or `LCP.json` files.

 ```{important}
 A maximum of 50 custom domains can be added to an environment's services.
 ```

-Follow these steps to add custom domains to environment services via the DXP Cloud console:
+Follow these steps to add custom domains to environment services via the Liferay Cloud console:

 1. Navigate to the desired environment.